Operation Cooldown

 Illustrations

 Every card features a custom illustration depicting the different climate solutions players could play.
-Illustrations often include three shape characters that show up throughout the deck.

 Game Mat and Climate Tokens

-The new game mat features five regions of the United States (not including Alaska or Hawaii) where the solution cards can be played, as well as areas to place your chaos card and your climate tokens.
+The game mat features five regions of the United States (not including Alaska or Hawaii) where the solution cards can be played, as well as areas to place your chaos card and your climate tokens.

 Climate tokens are earned at the beginning of each round and can be used to play solution cards.
-Size and color help to differentiate their value.

 Score Sheet